inspec/inspec/docs-chef-io/content/inspec/install.md

 #### Environment variable

 You can set the license key as an environment variable using the `CHEF_LICENSE_KEY` Chef InSpec will read the license key from the variable and attempt to validate the key.
-If successful, the key will be saved for future use.
-The user is not interactively prompted.
+If successful, InSpec saves the key and will not prompt you for it the next time you run InSpec.

-This example shows setting a trial license key.

 ```bash
 export CHEF_LICENSE_KEY=<LICENSE_KEY>
 inspec exec profile_name
 ```

-#### Chef Local License Server
+#### Chef Private License Server

-For large or isolated (air-gapped) fleets, Chef InSpec can retrieve a license key from a Chef Local License Server.
+For large or isolated (air-gapped) fleets, Chef InSpec can retrieve a license key from a Chef Private License Server.
-With this method, Chef InSpec users do not need to know the license key -- only the URL(s) of the local license servers.
+With a Chef Private License Server, InSpec users do not need to know a license key -- only the URL(s) of the server.

-Chef InSpec sends a request to the Local License Server for a list of license keys and then uses that response to license itself during execution.
+Chef InSpec sends a request to the Private License Server for a list of license keys and then uses that response to license itself during execution.
-The user is not interactively prompted for a license key at all.
-The keys are not stored for long-term use.
+InSpec will not prompt you for a license key.
+Chef InSpec does not store license keys for long-term use when they are retrieved from a Chef Private License Server.

+You can set the URL of a Chef Private License Server using an [environment variable](#environment-variable-1) or with a [command line option](#command-line-option-1).

-For details about how to obtain, setup, and run a Chef Local License Server, please contact LINK TODO.
+For details about how to obtain, setup, and run a Chef Private License Server, please contact LINK TODO.

-##### Environment Variable
+##### Environment variable

-You can use the `CHEF_LICENSE_SERVER` environment variable to set a license server.
+Use the `CHEF_LICENSE_SERVER` environment variable to set a Chef Private License Server URL.

 ```bash
 export CHEF_LICENSE_SERVER=https://license-server.example.com